Jxck-S/plane-notify/PseudoCode.md

 ### How It works
--   Takes data about every (x seconds configurable) from ReadSB or ADS-B Exchange and compares it to previous data with what I've defined as a landing or takeoff event.
+-   Takes ADS-B data about every (x seconds configurable) and compares it to previous data with what I've defined as a landing or takeoff event.
 -   A takeoff event is the plane is not on the ground, below 10k feet and ((previously no data and now getting data) or was previously on the ground).
 -   A landing event is previously below 10k feet and (previously getting data, no longer getting data and previously not on the ground) or (now on the ground and previously not on the ground).
 -   Given the coordinates of the aircraft the nearest airport is found in an airport database from <https://ourairports.com/data> the distance is calculated using the Haversine formula.
 The state, region and country are also found in this database with the airport.